contao/docs/docs/dev/reference/config.md

     mode to have additional logging and debugging output, set `APP_ENV` to `dev`.
 Never do this for production sites!
     If you set the environment manually, you will no longer be able to toggle the debug mode from the back end as a Contao administrator.

+* `APP_SECRET`

+    The `APP_SECRET` environment variable is required e.g. to generate CSRF tokens.
+This is a string that should be unique to your application and it's commonly used to add more entropy to security related operations.
+Its value should be a series of characters, numbers and symbols chosen randomly and the recommended length is around 32 characters.
+As with any other security-related parameter, it is a good practice to change this value from time to time.
+However, keep in mind that changing this value will invalidate all signed URIs and Remember Me cookies.
+    That's why, after changing this value, you should regenerate the application cache and log out all the application users.
+For more information please visit the [Symfony documentation](https://symfony.com/doc/current/reference/configuration/framework.html#secret).

+* `DATABASE_URL`

+    The database connection information is stored as an environment variable called `DATABASE_URL`.
+It defines the database user name, database password, host name, port and database name that will be used by your Contao system.
+    The format of this variable is the following: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"`.
+    It is used by default for the Doctrine configuration: `doctrine.dbal.url: '%env(DATABASE_URL)%'`.

 * `TRUSTED_PROXIES`